EmbodiedCognition/py-c3d/docs/examples.md

 ========

 Access to data blocks in a .c3d file is provided through the `c3d.reader.Reader` and `c3d.writer.Writer` classes.
-Runnable implementation of the examples are provided in the [examples/] directory in the github repository.
+Implementation of the examples below are provided in the [examples/] directory in the github repository.

 [examples/]: https://github.com/EmbodiedCognition/py-c3d/tree/master/examples